Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 [Link](url) and ![Image](src)
 ```
-also our newly proposed dataset will be made available here soon.
+Our newly proposed dataset will be made available here soon.
 The dataset will be provided for research purpose only.
+Please cite our work if you find our work or dataset useful for your research.

 ### Trajectory Predicition for Normal Samples
 The proposed model is able to predicit future human pose trajectories sucessfuly for normal pedestrain activities.